 You can import TensorFlow models to use in BigQuery ML, as well.

-BigQuery ML Use Case Example
+Google BigQuery ML Use Case Example

 Say you want to segment your customer base.
 Start by building a k-means clustering model using BigQuery ML.
 Or, you can select from the other models depending on your needs.
 You’ll need to understand the type of model you’re looking for to efficiently use BigQuery ML.